Cat tongue

 A cat tongue is a small biscuit (cookie) or chocolate bar available in a number of European, Asian, and South American countries.
 The name comes from the fact that the biscuits are long and flat, somewhat like a cat's tongue.

-They are known locally as kočičí jazýčky (Czech), Kattentong (Dutch), kocie języczki (Polish), langue de chat (French), (German), lingua di gatto (Italian), língua de gato (Portuguese), lengua de gato (Spanish), macskanyelv (Hungarian), limbă de pisică (Romanian) or lidah kucing (Indonesian).
+They are known locally as kočičí jazýčky (Czech), Kattentong (Dutch), kocie języczki (Polish), langue de chat (French), Katzenzungen (German), lingua di gatto (Italian), língua de gato (Portuguese), lengua de gato (Spanish), macskanyelv (Hungarian), limbă de pisică (Romanian), lengua de gato (Philippines), or lidah kucing (Indonesian).

 Cookies (biscuits)

-Cat's tongue cookies are sweet, thin, and crunchy.The original recipe most likely comes from 17th century France.
+Cat's tongue cookies are sweet, thin, and crunchy.
+The original recipe most likely comes from 17th century France.
 Egg white, wheat flour, sugar, butter and vanilla are common ingredients with chocolate, citrus, and spices used in some recipes.

 In European cuisine they are prepared with a ganache, cream or jam filling, and sandwiched together.
 They are sometimes dipped in chocolate as part of their preparation.
 In France, the cookie is often served with sorbet or ice cream.
 In the Canary Islands, cat's tongue cookies are served with bienmesabe, a dessert dish.

 A cat's tongue mold pan may be used in their preparation, in which cookie dough is placed and then baked.
 In French, this pan is known as langue-de-chat.
 This pan is also used in the preparation of ladyfingers and éclairs.
 The mold is also referred to as a cat's tongue plaque.

 In Japan, langue de chat (ラング・ド・シャ, rangu do sha) are often circular or square and are ingredients in such confections as Shiroi Koibito.